 I save visiting the Taj until I meet Mark.
 I begin by visiting other sights in the city, the Agra Fort, a very impressive Mughal fort built right on the edge of the Yamuna river by the Emperor Akbal.
 The Itimad-ud-Daulahb or the baby Taj, the first Mughal structure and mausoleum all built in marble and on the banks of the Yamuna river.

 I ended the day at Mehtab Bagh, the popular sunset point from which you get perfect views of the Taj Mahal from the north, right across the Yamuna river.

 We hear some drums being played on the streets.
-We see a group of women in a procession carrying pots on their heads.
-They carry different clay gods inside these as part of the celebration of the Navratri or the ‘Festival of Nine Nights’ when Hindus celebrate the goddess Durga in all her incarnations.
+As we get closer, we see a group of women in a procession carrying pots on their heads.
+They have different clay gods inside them as part of the celebration of the Navratri or the ‘Festival of Nine Nights’ when Hindus celebrate the goddess Durga in all her incarnations.
 The women fast during these nine days.
 They take the clay statues to the river to be submerged.

 Our drive back to Agra was very exciting, it was a more thrilling ride than anything at six flags in California.
 Our driver went very fast dodging all kinds of big cars, pedestrians, motorcycles, other rickshaws and even passing big trucks all without using his horn (as customary here).
 He stayed very calm through the whole thing but I am sure the joint he smoked while driving had something to do with it.